fleetingbytes/shell-scripts/notes-on-mktemp.md

 ```
 Any number of temporary files may be created in a single invocation according to the
 supplied path templates ([template ...]).
-One generated path template
+Optionally, one extra path template
-can be added to the zero or more supplied ones with the -t prefix option (see the -t option description for details).
+can be automatically generated and added to the zero or more supplied ones with the -t prefix option (see the -t option description for details).
 ```

 I have no issues with the last paragraph ("The mktemp utility is provided ...").